cybertraining-dsc/su22-reu-385/time-series-prediction/anova/anova-timeseries.md

 pip install statsmodels
 ```

 The following example showcase the Two way ANOVA.
-It is copied from [@two-way-anova]
+It is copied from [@www-two-way-anova]

 ``` python
 import numpy as np